What is bipolar disorder?

 Bipolar disorder is a mental health condition.
-People with bipolar disorder alternate between periods of positive moods, called mania, and negative moods, called depression.
+People with bipolar disorder can alternate between periods of positive moods, called mania, and negative moods, called depression.
 These mood shifts can occur suddenly.
+About 2.8 percent of the adolescent and adult U.S. population have bipolar disorder, according to the

 The symptoms of bipolar mania include: